lee-to/laravel-livewire-phone-auth/README.md

 @livewire('phone-verification', ['formWrap' => false])
 ```

-- Regsiter new or login if phone verified and exist
+- Register new or login if phone verified and exist

 ``` html
 @livewire('phone-verification', ['loginAndRegister' => true])